Story by: Lisal J. Folsom, M.D., M.S. on February 24, 2020

 This is because part of acetaminophen’s molecule is a phenol.
 When phenols become oxidized (a chemical reaction), the chemical structure is similar to glucose (blood sugar).
-This means that when your child takes acetaminophen, some CGMs may be tricked into thinking they are seeing more glucose than is actually in your child’s blood.
+This means that when your child takes acetaminophen, some CGMs may be tricked into thinking there is more glucose than is actually in your child’s blood.
 It’s been shown that these monitors may read between 20 to 60 glucose points higher than a child’s actual blood glucose reading.
-The biggest difference in a reading would likely occur one hour to 90 minutes after taking acetaminophen.
-Some monitors, including Dexacom G6 and implantable CGMs are not affected by this “phantom glucose.”
+The biggest difference in a reading likely would occur one hour to 90 minutes after taking acetaminophen.
+Some monitors, including Dexcom G6 and implantable CGMs, are not affected by this “phantom glucose.”

-So does that mean acetaminophen is off the table for treating your sick kiddo?
+So does that mean acetaminophen is off the table for treating your sick child?
 Not necessarily.
-Giving acetaminophen is fine, but know that, depending on the CGM your child has, you’ll need to use finger sticks for blood sugar monitoring while your child is taking this medicine.
+Giving acetaminophen is fine, but know that depending on the CGM your child has, you may need to use finger sticks for blood sugar monitoring while your child is taking this medicine.

 Younger kids may not like to or be able to take medicines in pill form.
-Liquid medicines can help.
-But like the song says, a spoonful of sugar helps the medicine go down, and sugar can affect our children with Type 1 diabetes.
+Liquid medicines can help, but many have sugar that would affect children with Type 1 diabetes.
 Depending on the type, a tablespoon of liquid medication can have a sugar content between 1 to 12 calories per 5 milliliters, which means that a child could have 1 to 9 grams of carbohydrates per tablespoon.
-This may not seem like a lot, but if your child is older and needs higher doses of insulin for carbohydrates, he or she could be missing out on several units of insulin if this type of medicine is used without accounting for the carbohydrates.
-So, if your child takes a cough medicine, pay attention to the serving size and sugar content, as this is an added source of carbohydrates.
+This may not seem like a lot, but if your child is older and needs higher doses of insulin for carbohydrates, they could be missing out on several units of insulin if this type of medicine is used without accounting for the carbohydrates.
+If your child takes a cough medicine, pay attention to the serving size and sugar content, as this is an added source of carbohydrates.

 There are many herbs and supplements that people read about that claim to benefit blood sugar and diabetes.
 Two that have been studied include glucosamine and cinnamon.

-Cinnamon is another popular supplement studied in diabetes, however there is no evidence that show that this spice has any benefit in children and teens with Type 2 diabetes or Type 1 diabetes patients.
+Cinnamon is another popular supplement studied in diabetes, however, there is no evidence that supports benefits for children and teens with Type 1 or Type 2 diabetes.